All Posts

 PolyJet printers often require more maintenance than a typical SLA printer.
 You will need to clean the print head, build tray, and roller after every use.
 In addition, you will need to clean the UV lamps and wiper daily and perform regular tests to ensure that your printer remains in working condition.

-PolyJet printers also require setup and training with on-site installation.
+Material jetting 3D printers also generally require setup and training with on-site installation.
 The more complex workflow and the steeper learning curve mean that the system requires a skilled technician in-house to operate and maintain.

 Besides keeping the printer and the work area tidy, professional SLA 3D printers generally don’t require regular maintenance.
-The easy workflow also empowers anyone at a company to use an SLA printer independently after less than one hour of training.
+Smart sensors on Form 4 Series 3D printers also offer debris detection, control resin levels, and more.
+Plus, the easy workflow empowers anyone at a company to use an SLA printer independently after less than one hour of training.

 Webinar